-This project is a co-production between the École des Sables, the Pina Bausch Foundation and Sadler’s Wells.
-It is funded by the German Federal Cultural Foundation, the Ministry of Culture and Science of the German State of North Rhine-Westphalia and the Goethe Institut and kindly supported by the Tanztheater Wuppertal Pina Bausch.
+The project is funded by the German Federal Cultural Foundation, the Ministry of Culture and Science of the German State of North Rhine-Westphalia and the International Coproduction Fund of the Goethe Institut and kindly supported by the Tanztheater Wuppertal Pina Bausch.

 A Pina Bausch Foundation, École des Sables and Sadler’s Wells production, co-produced with Théâtre de la Ville (Paris), Théâtre de la Ville Luxembourg, Holland Festival (Amsterdam), Festspielhaus St. Pölten.